Graph-structured tensor optimization for nonlinear density control and mean field games: Deferred proofs

-\begin{proof}[Proof of Lemma~\ref{lem:primal_optimality}] Problem \eqref{eq:omt_multi_graph_convex_v2} is equivalent to problem \eqref{eq:omt_multi_graph_convex} in the sense that one has an optimal solution if and only if the other ones has one, and in this case $\bM$ is optimal to both problems and they both attain the same optimal value.
-Next, by Assumption~\ref{ass:primal_feasibility_and_optimality}, there is a feasible solution to \eqref{eq:omt_multi_graph_convex_v2} with finite objective function value, which is equivalent with that the objective function in \eqref{eq:omt_multi_graph_convex} is proper.
-To show that the minimum for the latter is attained, first note that the functions $g^{(t)}$, $t\in \ccV$, and $f^{(t_1,t_2)}$, $(t_1,t_2)\in \ccE$, are proper, convex, and lower-semicontinuous, and hence they all have a continuous affine minorant \cite[Thm.~9.20]{bauschke2017convex}.
-This means that each function is either bounded from below or decreases at most linearly towards $-\infty$ on any unbounded domain.
-However, on any unbounded domain at least one term in the tensor $\bM$ must diverge, and since the entropy term $\epsilon D(\bM)$ is radially unbounded and grows faster towards $\infty$ than linearly, we have that the objective function in \eqref{eq:omt_multi_graph_convex} is radially unbounded.
-Since the entire objective function is also proper, convex, and lower-semicontinuous, by \cite[Thm.~27.2]{rockafellar1970convex} the minimum is attained and the set of all optimal solutions form a nonempty convex compact set.
-Finally, the optimal solution is unique since $D(\bM)$, and hence the entire objective function in \eqref{eq:omt_multi_graph_convex}, is strictly convex. \end{proof}
+\begin{proof}[Proof of Lemma~\ref{lem:primal_optimality}] By Assumption~\ref{ass:primal_feasibility_and_optimality}, there is a feasible point to \eqref{eq:omt_multi_graph_convex_v2} with finite objective function value, and since problems \eqref{eq:omt_multi_graph_convex_v2} and \eqref{eq:omt_multi_graph_convex} are equivalent, this means that the objective function in \eqref{eq:omt_multi_graph_convex} is proper.
+To show that the minimum for the latter is attained, note that $g_{t}$, $t\in \ccV$, and $f_{t_1,t_2}$, $(t_1,t_2)\in \ccE$, are all proper, convex, and lower-semicontinuous, and hence they all have a continuous affine minorant \cite[Thm.~9.20]{bauschke2017convex}.
+However, since the entropy term $\epsilon D(\bM)$ is radially unbounded and grows faster towards $\infty$ than linearly, we therefore have that the objective function in \eqref{eq:omt_multi_graph_convex} is radially unbounded.
+Since the entire objective function is also proper, convex, and lower-semicontinuous, the minimum is attained \cite[Thm.~27.2]{rockafellar1970convex}, and it is unique since $D(\bM)$ (and hence the entire objective function in \eqref{eq:omt_multi_graph_convex}) is strictly convex. \end{proof}

 \begin{lemma} Let $f : \RR^n \to \RRext$ be proper, convex, and lower-semicontinuous, then $\ri(\dom(f^*)) \neq \emptyset$. \end{lemma}